 People love to be recognised

-And Emma Issitt, Head of Resourcing and Talent at Toolstation, feels the same way.
+And Emma Issitt, former Head of Resourcing and Talent at Toolstation, feels the same way.
 “Knowing that you are doing something well or even doing something different always spurs me on to do more!
 My biggest pride is taking the team to awards ceremonies and seeing the look on their faces if they win.
 It’s priceless.”
 So it was brilliant to see them pick up the ‘Best development of an employer brand’ award at FIRM Awards 2020.

 They’re good for agencies